hmanwani2304/ownCloud-QuickStart-Guide/README.md

 Similar to the Android apps, the user can find the download link for ownCloud iOS app on the user's page in ownCloud server when the user logs in using the Web browser in the iOS app.

-After launching the ownCloud iOS app, enter the server URL and login credentials, it connects the user to the Files page.
+After launching the ownCloud iOS app, enter the server URL and login credentials.
+It connects the user to the **Files** page.

-For more information about iOS app installation, please refer the [installation](https://owncloud.org/download/) page.
+For more information about iOS app installation, see the [installation](https://owncloud.org/download/) page.